 If you're using Apache Tomcat, chances are that at least some of the data you're handling is sensitive, and SSL is an easy way to offer your users security.
 The good news is that Tomcat fully supports the SSL protocol.
 The bad news is that the configuration process and SSL itself can be a little confusing for first-time users.

 Don't worry!
 To help you get SSL working with your Tomcat servers, we've assembled a simple, comprehensive, step-by-step guide to using SSL with Tomcat.
 From an overview of how the protocol actually works, to clear, simple configuration instructions, this guide will help you get SSL running on your server in no time.

 Tcat eliminates tedious configuration tasks.
 Create the correct configuration a single time, save it to a server profile, and apply it to other instances (or groups of instances) with a single click.
-Try Tcat for free today!
+Try Tcat today!

 Before we start configuring Tomcat to use SSL, it will help to understand why the SSL protocol was created, and how it works.
 If you already know all this stuff and are just looking to get SSL working with Apache Tomcat, click here to jump to a step-by-step configuration guide.

 The SSL protocol aims to provide solutions to two simple security problems:

 - How can we securely transmit data between two parties in such a way that only the two parties can read it?

 - How can one (or more) of the parties involved prove that they are actually the entity we want to grant the ability to decrypt our encrypted transmission?

 SSL's answer to the first question is encryption.
 Before transmitting any data, the sender encrypts its message, and the receiver must in turn decrypt the message before processing it.
 The encryption and decryption is accomplished through a method called "public key encryption."